shwina/still-magic/_chapters_en/correct.md

     -   Choose random subsets of input data, do analysis, see how close output is to output with full data set
     -   If output doesn't converge as sample size grows, something is probably unstable
     -   Which is not the same as wrong: it's a problem with the algorithm, rather than with the implementation
+    -   FIXME: add an exercise that subsamples the Zipf data
 -   Test with synthesized data
     -   Uniform data, i.e., same values for all observations
     -   Strictly bimodal data